DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-02-21-testing-summary-tags-to-show-the-status-of-a-teacher.md

 We use a green tag if the teacher has qualified teacher status (QTS) or early years teacher status (EYTS).
 If they have both, we only show QTS because it can be used in both settings.

 To keep it simple for testing, we show anything else with a blue “no QTS” tag.
 There are more statuses, such as partial QTS or trainee which could be added as a refinement.
-This information is still in the record itself.
+The more detailed information is still in the record itself.

 ## Induction